ialim0/fastapi-starter/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have any suggestions, improvements, or bug fixes.
+We welcome contributions to this project!
+If you have suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
+Your contributions help make this project better for everyone.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ## Acknowledgments

-- Thanks to the FastAPI community for their excellent documentation and support.
+Thanks to the FastAPI community for their excellent documentation and support.
-- Special thanks to the maintainers of the libraries used in this project.
+Special thanks to the maintainers of the libraries used in this project.